-One can reach Manakamana Temple after crossing Abu Khairani by motorcar or bus, suspension bridge of Marsyangdi river and climbing four or five hours steep hill tracks and stone steeps road.
-After climbing two hours they can reach Duke hill and Sim Chautara, Sim Chautara is half way from Abu Khairani to Manakamana after they will reach in Suntala Bari.
-From Suntala Bari one can see temple and houses of Manakamana.
+One can reach Manakamana Temple after crossing Abu Khairani by motorcar or bus, a suspension bridge of Marsyangdi river and climbing four or five hours steep hill tracks and stone steeps road.
+After climbing two hours they can reach Duke hill and Sim Chautara, Sim Chautara is halfway from Abu Khairani to Manakamana after they will reach in Suntala Bari.
+From Suntala Bari one can see the temple and houses of Manakamana.
 There are numerous small shops serving tea, coffee, soft drinks, and simple foods to the travelers at trail junctions the place was beautiful and inviting, there are about plenty of Hotels and Lodges for lodging and flooding in Manakamana.
-Thousands of devotees and internal tourists from all over the country visit Manakamana to pay homage to Goddess Durga and to spend holiday throughout the year.
+Thousands of devotees and internal tourists from all over the country visit Manakamana to pay homage to Goddess Durga and to spend a holiday throughout the year.

 Most of the devotees who visited Manakamana Temple were who promised to offer sacrifice and worship after the fulfill one’s own desire.
-It is said that one’s wishes come true if he or she prays at Manakamana temple.
+It is said that one’s wishes come true if he or she prays at the Manakamana temple.
 It is also said that those who make a wish and pray to Manakamana get their wishes fulfilled.
-The people of Nepal believe that the most powerful wish fulfilling Goddess is Manakamana of Gorkha.
+The people of Nepal believe that the most powerful wish-fulfilling Goddess is Manakamana of Gorkha.
 “Mana” means hearts and “Kamana” means wishes, therefore, Manakamana means the Goddess of hearts wishes.
-It is believed by some persons who visited Manakamana regularly one or two times a year goddess fulfilled their hearts wishes.
+It is believed by some persons who visited Manakamana regularly one or two times a year goddess fulfilled their heart’s wishes.
 The temple looked very attractive with pigeons flying everywhere and bells were dangling early in the morning.

 Every persons visits Manakamana Temple with their own wishes to fulfill their problem and for good health and prosperity, students to get highest mark in the examination.
-Traders and Businessman to get tender and get more profit, Government and public service holders to get promotion and good services, childless couple to get children.
+Traders and Businessmen to get tender and get more profit, Government and public service holders to get promotion and good services, childless couples to get children.
 Those who are unmarried go there to get married to persons selected by them.
 They promised to offer worship and sacrifice animals and birds as soon as they fulfilled their hearts wishes some people promised to sacrifice “Panchabali’ sacrifice of five animals and birds.
 Buffalo, goat, sheep, duck, and cock if they get relief from disease, illness, trouble, and misfortune.